USACE-Cloud-Compute/cc-home/tutorials/FFRD/trinity/local/1-blockfile-generation/README.md

 ### Running the blockfile generation
-to run the blockfile generation performm the following steps
+to run the blockfile generation perform the following steps
   1) make sure you have set up your local stores and copied the starting set of trinity files into your ffrd store
   2) create an environment file to run local docker compute.
 The file must have the following elements:
      ```bash